-Additional information on the Town of Oak Ridge's capital assets can be found in Note 3.A.4 of the Basic Financial Statements.
+Additional information on the Town of Oak Ridge's capital assets can be found in Note 2.A.4 of the Basic Financial Statements.

 Long-term debt.
-As of June 30, 2019, the Town of Oak Ridge has a direct borrowing installment purchase agreement for land.
-The original purchase price was \$1,800,000.
+The Town of Oak Ridge's total debt decreased by \$180,000 (12.5%) during the current fiscal year.
+This decrease was due to the principal payment of \$180,000 on the Town's direct installment purchase agreement related to the purchase of the Whitaker property for the Town park.
+The original purchase price was \$1,800,000 during the year ended June 30, 2020.
 At closing, a down payment of \$180,000 was tendered with the remaining principal balance of \$1,620,000 due as follows: Nine annual installments of \$180,000 together with accrued interest at a rate of 6%, beginning July 16, 2019 and continuing annually thereafter until paid in full.

-Additional information regarding the Town of Oak Ridge's long-term debt can be found in Note 3.B.4 beginning on page 32.
+Additional information regarding the Town of Oak Ridge's long-term debt can be found in Note 2.B.4 beginning on page 31.